Confirmation Statement / People with significant control (PSC)

 What forms are covered by the PROOF scheme?

-The following forms are all within the PROOF scheme and, if filed on paper, will be rejected: annual return, change of registered office address, appointment, resignation or change particulars of an officer.
+The following forms are all within the PROOF scheme and, if filed on paper, will be rejected: change of registered office address, appointment, resignation or change particulars of an officer.

 What is the eReminder Service?

-The eReminder Service will send you email reminders when your accounts and annual returns are due for filing.
+The eReminder Service will send you email reminders when your accounts and confirmation statements are due for filing.

 What are the benefits of eReminders?